 |Multi-Level Auto Attendant|

 How We Evaluated Dialpad & RingCentral

-A good business phone service should have superior call quality while remaining affordable, and be easy to set up and use.
+A good business phone system should have superior call quality while remaining affordable, and be easy to set up and use.
 Customer support should also meet the highest standards of reliability and service.
 Further, the best Voice over Internet Protocol (VoIP) providers typically offer a variety of price plans with features like an auto-attendant, voicemail, and business app integration.